Who does Fresh Arts serve?

 Which aspects of the former Fresh Arts Coalition’s programming is part of the new Fresh Arts?

 Just like Spacetaker, the Fresh Arts Coalition began as a means to cultivate audiences for the best of the underground art scene.
 This involved not only a website calendar filled with a wealth of unique art events from coalition members, but collaborative advertising opportunities for those members.
 As Fresh Arts, we are evolving the way we serve our arts organization members to consider individual and symbiotic needs.
-We’re laying the foundation for this strategic approach with our new M-Lab pilot program, which will help participating organizations define, target and communicate with existing and new audiences.
 In the future, we may also develop additional programming for arts organizations, and we welcome your feedback on how we can best serve these groups in creating long-term successes.

 What are Fresh Arts’ strengths?